Vanesa Miseres

 Research and Teaching Interests

-19th and early 20th century Latin American Literature, travel literature, gender studies, women writers, food studies, war writing
+19th and early 20th century Latin American literature, travel literature, gender studies, women writers, food studies, war writing, women and science.

 Biography

 Her first book, Mujeres en tránsito: viaje, identidad y escritura en Sudamérica (1830-1910) won the 2018 Alfredo Roggiano Prize for Latin American Literary Criticism (IILI) and also received Honorable Mention for the Victoria Urbano Critical Monograph Prize by the Association of Gender & Sexuality Studies (formerly AILCFH).
-Miseres' other publications engage with a wide range of topics, including 19th century visual culture, women in 19th century journalism, Modernism, the connections between food and literature, and contemporary topics on women's rights such as the representation of obstetric violence in Latin American literature and visual culture.
+Miseres' other publications engage with a wide range of topics, including 19th century visual culture, women in 19th century journalism, Modernism, feminist food studies, women in science, and contemporary topics on women's rights such as the representation of obstetric violence in Latin American literature and visual culture.

 Miseres is also the co-editor of Food Studies in Latin America.
 Perspectives on the Gastronarrative (University of Arkansas Press, Food and Foodways Series 2021).

-Together with professor Vania Smith-Oka (Anthropology), Miseres has won a three-year grant from Humanities Without Walls, a consortium that supports collaborative research and scholarship, for a project that will encourage Latinx women who have suffered violence during pregnancy and childbirth to share their experiences through art and literature.
+Together with professor Vania Smith-Oka (Anthropology), Miseres has won a three-year grant from Humanities Without Walls (2021-2024), a consortium that supports collaborative research and scholarship, for a project that encourages Latinx women who have suffered violence during pregnancy and childbirth to share their experiences through art and literature.

-Vanesa Miseres is a research faculty of the Gender Studies Program and a Fellow of the Nanovic Institute for European Studies and the Kellogg Institute for International Studies.
+Vanesa Miseres is a research faculty in the Gender Studies Program and a Fellow of the Nanovic Institute for European Studies and the Kellogg Institute for International Studies.
+She is an associate editor at LARR.

 Email: vmiseres@nd.edu